 Staff are seconded for Salvatorian College by the Cardinal Hume Academies Trust.
 These transactions were undertaken "at cost", with the pro-rata salary costs of the staff seconded to Salvatorian College being recharged, in full, to Salvatorian College.
-The total value of this during the year ended 31 August 2020 was £636,240.
+The total value of this during the year ended 31 August 2021 was £713,830 (2020: £636,240).

-In addition to the above the services of the Executive Headteacher, Martin Tissot, is treated as a "gift in kind" provided free of charge for the duration of the Memorandum of Understanding.
-The equivalent value of his services to Salvatorian College for the financial year ended 31 August 2020 equated to $\pounds 56,472$ (2019: $\pounds 68,856$).
-Certain staff members employed by Cardinal Hume Academies Trust were also "gifted" to the Trust under the same Memorandum of Understanding, the total value of which amounted to $\pounds 189,658$.
+In addition to the above, the services of the Executive Headteacher, Martin Tissot, are treated as a "gift in kind" provided free of charge under the Memorandum of Understanding.
+The equivalent value of his services to Salvatorian College for the financial year ended 31 August 2021 equated to £57,896 (2020: £56,472).
+Certain staff members employed by Cardinal Hume Academies Trust were "gifted" to the Trust under the same Memorandum of Understanding, the total value of which amounted to £141,587 (2020: £189,658).
+The Cardinal Hume Academies Trust also made a cash grant of £40,000 (2020: £nil) to fund an investment educational facilities.